Key Highlights

 Self-Testing for Halitosis

-- Lick and sniff test: Lick the inside of your wrist, wait a few seconds for it to dry, and then smell the area.
-If there is a foul odor, it may indicate the presence of bad breath.
+Lick and sniff test: Lick the inside of your wrist.
+Wait a few seconds to let it dry.
+Then smell the area.
+If you get a foul odor, it can be a sign of bad breath.

-- Observe the appearance of your tongue: A coated tongue, characterized by a white or yellow film on the surface, can be a sign of poor oral hygiene and potential halitosis.
+Observe the appearance of your tongue: A coated tongue with a white or yellow film on top can mean you have poor oral hygiene and may get halitosis.

 Unveiling the Causes